ingrammicro/puzzle-tokens/README.md

     box-shadow:            0 10px 20px 2 #FF00FF;
     box-shadow:            inset 0 10px 20px 2 rgba(0,0,0,0.1);
     box-shadow:            0 10px 20px 2 rgba(0,0,0,0.1), inset 0 10px 20px 2 rgba(0,0,0,0.1);
+    -pt-shadow-update:          true;  // Use it if you want to replace any previous shadows, instead of adding a new one.

     // !!ATTENTION!!
     // Shared styles don't include radius property,